iiot-4/Smart-Factory-Quality-Monitoring-System/README.md

 # Smart Factory Quality Monitoring System
 This project is designed to measure weight using an ESP-32 microcontroller, load cell, and MQTT for data transmission.
-The system uploads the data to an AWS database for further analysis and prompts for regular updates of the measured object.
+The system uploads the data to an AWS Cloud for further analysis and prompts for regular updates of the measured object.
 ## Features
 - Real-Time Detection of Irregularities
 - Ensuring Consistent Product Quality